Zondax/mayon/docs/integration/testing.md

 So far running Parity's `cargo` tests on our hybrid node is successful.

-To run the aforementioned tests, clone our fork of the polkadot host node, and checkout the `hybrid_node` branch:
+To run the aforementioned tests, clone our fork of the polkadot host node, and checkout the `poc_hybrid` branch:

 ```
 git clone git@github.com:Zondax/polkadot.git
-git checkout hybrid_node
+git checkout poc_hybrid
 ```

-Then follow the [README](https://github.com/Zondax/polkadot/blob/hybrid_node/README.md) instructions to build and test the project.
+Then follow the [README](https://github.com/Zondax/polkadot/blob/poc_hybrid/README.md) instructions to build and test the project.
 As the code-base evolves, one should use our already defined C++ testing framework, and add additional unit tests while writing C++ code.